RSS

 SDN for DaaS and BYOD

-SDN Technology Transition Strategy
+SDN Transition Strategy

-Key Drivers and Implementation Constraints
+Key Drivers and Restraints of Implementation

-• The monthly global IP traffic in 2016 will be 110 EB, CAGR = 32%, according to analysts.
+• Monthly global IP traffic in 2016 will be 110 EB, CAGR=32%, according to analysts.

-• Video will account for 55% of traffic, the web - 23%, file sharing - 21%, voice - only 1%.
+• Video will account for 55% of traffic, web - 23%, file exchange - 21%, voice - only 1%.

-• ARPU is steadily declining.
+• The ARPU has been steadily declining.

 • At the same time, CAPEX and OPEX are growing!

-The world is becoming cloud-centric.
+The world is becoming "cloud-centric."

 Network Function Virtualization Drivers